Last updated on July 26, 2022 at 06:43 pm

 Who Are Frontline Workers?

-Why Are Frontline Workers Important?
+Why Are Frontline Employees Important?

 During the COVID-19 pandemic, frontline workers started to be called essential workers because their work is so instrumental in running a business and providing necessary goods and services to the public.

-Top Challenges for Reaching Frontline Employees
+Top Challenges for Communicating With Frontline Employees

 Often, deskless employees lack access to traditional communication channels.
 Since they do not work at a desk to complete the majority of their work, they lack access to computers.
-Therefore, intranet access is very limited.
-Most companies also do not provide corporate email addresses or email accounts for their frontline teams.
-Additionally, frontline workers are not provided cell phones, tablets, or other mobile devices by their organizations, limiting an employees access to digital channels
+Therefore, their intranet access is very limited.
+Most companies also do not provide email addresses or email accounts for their frontline teams.
+Additionally, frontline workers are not provided cell phones, tablets, or other mobile devices by their organizations, limiting their access to digital channels

-Despite these traditional communication channels not being a good way to reach this key employee group, they are heavily relied on.
+Despite these traditional comms channels not being a good way to reach this key employee group, they are heavily relied on.
 But this creates huge communication gaps, hurts the employee experience, and makes it difficult to engage frontline teams.